Planting sweet potatoes could not be easier.

 Research shows that adding a little fat to your sweet potatoes increases the absorption of vitamin A. If your cholesterol is in good shape, a lump of butter, otherwise olive oil; or that's one of the avocado benefits. eat them with avocado.
 Fat also lowers the glycemic index, also making them less digestible in the small intestine, where they would give us a blood glucose surge.

 Although they are high in carbs, about 25% by weight, a problem for overweight folk, their great virtue is that the food industry has not (yet) got its fork into them.
-You can't buy "white" sweet potatoes like you can with rice, bread, flour, sugar and there's no speedy sweet potatoes.
-It's a full, complex carbohydrate, unspoiled by processing.
+You cannot buy white sweet potatoes like you can with rice, bread, flour, sugar and there is no speedy mash.
+It is a full, complex carbohydrate, unspoiled by processing.
 Good stuff, but to be eaten in moderation by the obese.

 Sweet potato and butternut soup is a great favourite in our family.
-Add to it your own wild leeks and you know that it's truly organic.
+Add to it your own wild leeks and you know that it is truly organic.

 Since acquiring the hens we have no more problems from the sweet potato weevils that devastated our crop over the last couple years.